JAMB candidates donate food items to orphanage home - Vanguard News

-A group of candidates taking the ongoing Joint Admission Matriculation Board, JAMB examination have donated several food items to the Citadel of Grace Mission International Orphanage home in Igando, Lagos.
+A group of candidates preparing for the forthcoming Joint Admission Matriculation Board, JAMB examination have donated several food items to the Citadel of Grace Mission International Orphanage home in Igando, Lagos.

-The over 150 candidates attended Success Mandate Pre-Varsity Academy which organises an annual Mandate to Save-A-Soul Project to orphanage homes.
+The over 150 candidates currently attend Success Mandate Pre-Varsity Academy which organises an annual Mandate to Save-A-Soul Project to orphanage homes.

 Items donated by the candidates includes, bags of rices, tubers of yam, vegetable oil, noodles, custard, toiletries and baby care products.